A delicious twist on the traditional Indian snack, these 4-Ingredient Nutella and Coconut Samosas make an impressive but easy dessert!

 Look at that!
 I'm totally drooling all over again just by looking at these pictures!

-Crispy, over-indulgent and incredibly delicious, these Homemade Nutella and Coconut Samosas are totally addictive.
-An easy heavenly dessert recipe that is sure to please all the chocolate lovers out there!
+Crispy, over-indulgent and incredibly delicious, these Nutella and Coconut Samosas are totally addictive.

 - 1 banana, sliced

-- 1 tbsp all-purpose flour+ 2 tsp water, for the paste
+- 1 tablespoon all-purpose flour + 2 teaspoon water, for the paste

 - confectioner sugar